wazuh/wazuh-documentation/source/user-manual/upscaling/adding-indexer-node.rst

 Cluster initialization
 ----------------------

-Run the Wazuh indexer ``indexer-security-init.sh`` script on `any` Wazuh indexer node to load the new certificates information and start the single-node or multi-node cluster.
+Run the Wazuh indexer ``indexer-security-init.sh`` script on `any` Wazuh indexer node to load the new certificates information and start the cluster.

 .. code-block:: console